-There are constant reminders everywhere telling us that social media is important for fully integrated event marketing success.
-That’s a no-brainer, but what isn’t as obvious is how event attendees use social media.
+There are constant reminders everywhere telling us that using social media at events is important for fully integrated event marketing success.
+That's a no-brainer, but what isn't as obvious is how event attendees are using social media.
 Up until now, the questions about event social media use have been lurking under the radar, but our latest study uncovers the answers.

 What questions are answered:

-- How and why attendees are utilizing social media at events?
+- How and why attendees are using social media at events?

 - What platforms are favored by event attendees?

 - What types of content are attendees engaging with?

 How did we answer them?

 First, we partnered with Exhibit Surveys, Inc. to get this study off the ground.
 We went after a statistically significant group of people, all of whom had attended a business event in the previous 24 months and were self-reported users of social media for professional purposes.
 And from January 6th to January 19th, 2015, 377 respondents from Nielsen’s business survey panel explained to us how they are using social media before, during and after events.
 Then we took all of this data and compiled it into easy to consume charts, graphs, and insights on how to use this information for your next event.

 And we found that: